 With a Major League Baseball team near each of the LCI English schools in the US, it’s both fun and easy to “catch” (watch) a game.

-Check out the Houston Astros when you study English in Houston.
-Attend a Colorado Rockies’ game while you learn English in Denver.
-Take a weekend road trip to see the Philadelphia Phillies when you study English in Pennsylvania.
-If you learn English in Kansas City, you can watch the Royals—who made it to the 2014 World Series—take the field (set up to play defense on the playing field).
+Attend a Colorado Rockies’ game at beautiful Coors Field while you learn English in Denver.
+If you learn English in Houston, you can watch the Astros—who won the 2017 World Series—take the field (set up to play defense on the playing field).

 And to help you prepare, we’ve created a list of American baseball lingo (terminology), so you’re ready when the umpire (referee) yells, “play ball!” (start the game).

 1. Bases: The four corners of the baseball diamond (field) that much be touched by a runner in order to score a run (point).
 They are first base, second base, third base and home plate, which is where the batter (the player whose turn it is to hit) stands to hit the ball.

 2. Strike zone: The area a pitch (the ball thrown towards the batter) must pass through in order to be considered good.
 The strike zone is above home plate and usually between a batter‘s knees and his chest.